Government of New Jersey

 The government of the State of New Jersey is separated into three distinct branches: legislative, executive, and judicial.
 The powers of the State of New Jersey are vested by the Constitution of New Jersey, enacted in 1947, in a bicameral state legislature (consisting of the General Assembly and Senate), the Governor, and the state courts, headed the New Jersey Supreme Court.
 The powers and duties of these branches are further defined by acts of the state legislature, including the creation of executive departments and courts inferior to the Supreme Court.

 Like most states, the state allows the incorporation of county, and other local municipal governments.
 The state capital is located in Trenton.

 Executive branch

-Phil Murphy is New Jersey's 56th Governor.
+Mikie Sherrill is New Jersey's 57th Governor.

 The executive branch is organized into departments, which may not number more than twenty according to the constitution; there are eighteen departments and fifty-six agencies.
 Temporary commissions may be allocated by law for special purposes outside of the departments.

 The New Jersey Register is the official journal of state agency rulemaking containing the full text of agency proposed and adopted rules, notices of public hearings, Gubernatorial Orders, and agency notices of public interest.
 The New Jersey Administrative Code (N.J.A.C.) is a compilation of all rules adopted by state agencies.